valerioedu/valerioedu/README.md

 ### Hi there 👋

-My name is Valerio and I'm a first year student at the Polytechnic of Milan - Information Engineering.
+My name is Valerio and I'm a second year student at the Polytechnic of Milan - Information Engineering.
 In my spare time I enjoy working on low level projects and studying physics, avionics and aerodynamics for motorsport🏎️

 ## What are you going to find on my profile?